1956 Cannes Film Festival

-The 9th Cannes Film Festival was held from 23 April to 10 May 1956.
-The Palme d'Or went to The Silent World by Jacques-Yves Cousteau and Louis Malle.
-The festival opened with Marie-Antoinette reine de France, directed by Jean Delannoy and closed with Il tetto by Vittorio De Sica.
+The 9th Cannes Film Festival took place from 23 April to 10 May 1956.
+French actor, director and producer Maurice Lehmann served as jury president for the main competition.

+The Palme d'Or, the festival's top prize, was awarded to The Silent World by Jacques-Yves Cousteau and Louis Malle.

-In an effort to resolve some issues caused by the Cold War climate of the time, like special treatment towards Americans (who gave financial assistance to the festival) which displeased the Eastern Bloc, a decision to have films withdrawn under certain conditions had been put in place.
-This decision in turn had become a divisive issue in the festival, as it was seen as censorship.
-In 1956 it was decided to eliminate all such censorship from the selection and thereby start a new era in the festival.
+In an effort to resolve some issues caused by the Cold War climate of the time, like special treatment towards Americans (who gave financial assistance to the festival) which displeased the Eastern Bloc, a rule to have films withdrawn under certain conditions was in effect until 1955, even though it had become a divisive issue within the festival directors, as it was seen as censorship.
+In 1956, it was officially decided to eliminate all such censorship from the selection.

-Jury

-The following people were appointed as the Jury of the 1956 competition: